BehinaBhr/portfolio/README.md

 ### 💼 Open to work :

 I'm exhilarated about what's ahead.
-If you're seeking a dedicated and passionate software developer in **British Columbia, Canada** or **Remotely** look no further—I'm your go-to candidate!
+If you're seeking a dedicated and passionate software developer in **British Columbia, Canada 🇨🇦** or **Remotely 🌎** look no further—I'm your go-to candidate!
 Let's connect to make an impact.

 ## 🛠️ Skills :